 - 1 tsp Lemon Zest

 - You can use the same recipe to make a whole turkey.
-Double the butter mixture for a whole turkey and increase the cooking time to 2-2 1/2 hours.
+Double the butter mixture for a whole turkey and increase the cooking time by 2-2 1/2 hours.

 - After 20-30 minutes of cooking, check and see if the skin is brown enough.
 If it is, cover loosely with aluminum foil to avoid burning.